Robert Fico: Opposition to sanctions on Russia

-In November 2025, Fico has stated that Slovakia will not support the European Union's plan to use frozen Russian assets to finance military costs in Ukraine.
+In November 2025, Fico stated that Slovakia will not support the European Union's plan to use frozen Russian assets to finance military costs in Ukraine.
 Fico called the EU initiative controversial, warning that seizing the assets for military aid would only prolong the war, and argued that the focus should be on a peace plan.
 He emphasized that Slovakia would not participate in any legal or financial schemes directed at using the frozen funds for Ukrainian military spending and stated, "This piece of Russian cheese smells extremely tempting to the European raven".